Hotel Air Quality: Know Before You Go

 For safety reasons, most hotels won’t allow you to open up the windows.
 So, it’s hard to get fresh air flowing inside your room by yourself.
 You end up having to rely on the hotel’s HVAC system.
 The air quality in your room will be insufficient if the system isn’t blowing clean, fresh air.
 So, consider asking at the front desk or when you check in when the last time the HVAC system has been serviced, cleaned, and had the filters changed out.

 Air purifiers improve air quality by pulling the bad stuff out of the air and pushing cleaner air back out.
-Several hotels are starting to implement air purifiers throughout the common areas, and some are putting them inside the rooms.
+Air purifiers are effective at removing airborne pollutants and can help improve ventilation in hotel rooms.
+Several hotels are starting to implement air purifiers throughout the common areas, and some hotels are putting them inside the rooms.
+Portable air purifiers are typically designed for single rooms and may not filter the air in the entire building.
 Ask what the hotel’s policy is on air purifiers.
 You can always bring along your own.
-We also have a few recommendations for the best traveling air purifiers you can read about here
+We also have a few recommendations for the best traveling air purifiers you can read about here.

 You’re going to be spending time and sleeping in this room, it may be uncomfortable at first, but there’s nothing wrong with asking the hotel managers or staff about their cleaning process and procedure.
 Some questions to consider: